-If you would like to develop these abilities as a teacher, I invite you to attend The Art of Practicing Institute’s 2015 Summer Program or come for a free consultation.
-To find a teacher of the Art of Practicing in your area, you can check the Faculty page of the new website for The Art of Practicing Institute.
+If you would like to develop these abilities as a teacher, I invite you to attend The Art of Practicing Institute’s Summer Program, or contact me for a free consultation.
+To find a teacher of the Art of Practicing in your area, you can check the Faculty page of the website for The Art of Practicing Institute.

 Meanwhile, here are a few questions you can ask yourself to begin moving more in the direction of true teaching:

 - Why am I teaching?

 - What experience do I want my students to have?

 - Do I have great confidence in my understanding of technique and musicianship and in my ability to communicate what I know?

 - What kinds of questions can I ask students during lessons that will help them understand and express their own insights and feelings about the music and how they are playing it?